 *If you don’t have yogurt on-hand, another good dairy-free substitute is 1 cup full-fat coconut milk (shake it well before measuring) + 1 tablespoon vinegar (not malt vinegar) or lemon juice.

 **for a vegan egg-substitute, check my comprehensive vegan substitutes article for ideas.
-I have not tried anything in this recipe yet myself, but I would lean toward a combination that would include vegan mayo and commercial egg substitutes.
+I have not tried anything in this recipe yet myself, but I would lean toward aquafaba or a combination that would include vegan mayo and commercial egg substitutes.